daq131/daq131/README.md

 - 👋 Hi, I’m Dawid :)
-- 👀 Passionate about beautiful, modern web design.
+- 👀 Passionate about programming and beautiful, modern web design
-- 🌱 I’m currently learning JS frameworks like Vue, React and js runtime - Node.
+- 🌱 I’m currently learning, Python, Django, JS frameworks like Vue, React and js runtime - Node.
 - 💞️ I'm teacher and privately lucky husband and father of four sons.
 - 📫 Once my teacher said that if I want to be happy I have to study until my death, so since then I have been following the principle of self-development.